Jay Cutler dropped from Uber Eats campaign because he opposes mask mandates

 Uber Eats confirmed that Cutler’s views are at odds with those of the company.
-“We are proud of all the work Uber has done over the last year to help get as many people vaccinated as possible,” an Uber spokeswoman told The Post in an email.
+“We are proud of all the work Uber has done over the last year to help get as many people vaccinated as possible,” an Uber spokeswoman told The Washington Post in an email.
 “As such, we prefer to partner with those who support that work.”

 After announcing Uber Eats’ decision, Cutler followed up with another tweet about the response he had gotten from pro- and anti-maskers.
 “Appreciate the words of support.
 What I don’t understand is the people verbally attacking me.
 What happened to unity, acceptance and bringing people together?” he wrote.
 “Seems like that isn’t the case unless I agree with you.
 Get a shot or wear a mask.
 Your choice.
 I will make my choice.”